Sol La Ti’s 20 anniversary in the press. Read this beautiful interview with Gabriele Tranchina on Winnie, an educational website for young families

 Just recovering from the aftermath of 9/11 another crisis was luring.
 This one lasted for a good 10 years.
 Sol La Ti Music magically survived again coming out even stronger than before.

-Sol La Ti has added RhythmKids for Preschoolers, Canta y baila conmigo, a Spanish muisc immersion program to the schedule.
-Gabriele also developed a German immersion music program called Musikalische Mäuse.
+Sol La Ti has added RhythmKids for Preschoolers, Canta y baila conmigo, a Spanish music immersion program to the schedule.
+Gabriele also developed a German music immersion program called Musikalische Mäuse.